facussc24/Proyecto-barack/README.md

 ## Fuzzy search flow

  Both `listado_maestro.html` and `sinoptico.html` load [Fuse.js](https://fusejs.io/) from a CDN.
-In the master list a drop-down of matching documents appears while you type; picking one now stores the selection in `sessionStorage`, highlights the chosen row and shows the filter banner without navigating away.
-The product view still has its own Fuse.js search box where suggestions appear without hiding the table and clicking a row fills the input and triggers the normal filter/highlight logic.
-If no row matches the stored selection, a warning appears instead of highlighting.
+In the master list a drop-down of matching documents appears while you type; picking one stores the selection in `sessionStorage`, highlights the chosen row and shows the filter banner without navigating away.
+The product view also leverages Fuse.js for its filter box: multiple keywords separated by spaces or commas are accepted and the fuzzy results of each term are combined.
+Suggestions no longer reload the table; clicking one simply highlights the corresponding row and scrolls it into view.
+If no row matches the stored selection a warning is shown.
 Removing the Fuse.js script tags disables these fuzzy searches.

 ## License